ndrewtl/airspace-jekyll/_posts/2018-12-10-topic-modelling-python.md

     hashtag_vector_df['{}'.format(hashtag)] = hashtag_vector_df.popular_hashtags.apply(
         lambda hashtag_list: int(hashtag in hashtag_list))
 ```
 Print the `hashtag_vector_df` to see that the vectorisation has gone as expected.
-For each hashtag in the `popular_hashtags` column there should be a 1 in the corresponding `#hashtag` column
+For each hashtag in the `popular_hashtags` column there should be a 1 in the corresponding `#hashtag` column.
+It should look something like this:

-Now satified we will drop the `popular_hashtags` column from the dataframe
+Now satisfied we will drop the `popular_hashtags` column from the dataframe.
+We don't need it.

 `hashtag_matrix = hashtag_vector_df.drop('popular_hashtags', axis=1)``